vojay-dev/vojay-dev.github.io/_posts/2024-12-24-pydanticai-airflow.md

 ![The Airflow AI agent powered by PydanticAI in action]({{site.baseurl}}/images/blog/2024-12-24-02.png) *The Airflow AI agent powered by PydanticAI in action, source: by author*

+{: .note }
-> Honestly, the first time I ran this successfully, it blew me away.
+Honestly, the first time I ran this successfully, it blew me away.
 This powerful prototype combines simplicity with type-safe integration, and I was immediately hooked.
 I began to think about how to generate value with such an agent.
 For example, imagine someone asks in the data team's Slack channel why a specific report did not update.
 Such an agent could autonomously find the related DAG and engage in a conversation with the user while the Data Engineering team enjoys their coffee in peace. ☕

 # From Blind Flight to Clear Skies